Utah judge to decide fate of child TV star Gary Coleman's estate

 Taylor took the matter under advisement at the end of the bench trial and did not indicate when he might issue a ruling.

-Coleman died at age 42 on May 28, 2010, two days after an accidental fall at his home in Santaquin, Utah, about 60 miles south of Salt Lake City.
-Coleman suffered a brain hemorrhage in the fall and lapsed into a coma.
+Coleman died at age 42 on May 28, 2010, two days after an accidental fall at his home in Santaquin, Utah, about 60 miles (100 km) south of Salt Lake City.
+Coleman suffered a brain haemorrhage in the fall and lapsed into a coma.
 He died after being taken off of life support - a decision made by Price.

 The couple met in Utah in 2005 during filming of the movie "Church Ball" and married in 2007.
 They quietly divorced in 2008.